prapin/LuaClassBasedCall/README.md

             Like `Input`, there are also several constructor overloads, most of them are template ones.
 You can also use template specialization for your types.
 * `Array`:  This template class implement a simple array of objects.
-Its main particularity is that is has constructors taking 0, 1, 2, 4, 8, 16 and 32 arguments, each of the underlying object type.
+Its main particularity is that it has constructors taking 0, 1, 2, 4, 8, 16 and 32 arguments, each of the underlying object type.
 Because the last `(N/2)-1` arguments for each constructor have a default value of `nil`, you can in fact pass any number of objects (up to 32) when calling the constructor.